 Appointments / Memberships

-The Indiana Health Industry Forum (Board of Directors), The Julian Center (Board of Directors), St. Mary’s Child Center (Board of Directors), FBI Citizens Academy, Indianapolis Chapter (past board member), Culpepper Journalism Foundation (Board of Directors), Public Relations Society of America and the Hamilton County Leadership Academy.
+500 Festival (Board of Directors), The Indiana Health Industry Forum (Board of Directors), St. Mary’s Child Center (Board of Directors), FBI Citizens Academy, Indianapolis Chapter (past board member), Culpepper Journalism Foundation (Board of Directors), The Julian Center (past board member), Public Relations Society of America and the Hamilton County Leadership Academy.

 He is a graduate of the FBI Citizens’ Academy and the Carmel Police Citizens’ Academy.
 He frequently serves as an emcee for numerous charity galas and golf events.